twfarland/Son/README.md

 - Changed for loops to js 1.6 forEach method where possible.
 - Removed all css selector matching logic.
 Now you must prefix anything to be treated as a css selector with '$', otherwise it will be considered a css property.
 This makes conversion much faster.

+31.10.10

+- Cleaned and speeded up son.js code a bit
+- Added support for multiple property declarations
+- Added son versions of blueprint css 'reset' and 'typography' sheets.

 ##Authors